 We are living longer

-Thanks to advances in medicine and healthier lifestyles, people are having longer lives.
-This chart shows the probability of reaching the ages of 80 or 90 for someone who is aged 65 today.
-A 65 year-old couple may be surprised to learn that there is a 54% chance that at least one of them will live another 25 years, reaching the age of 90!
+Thanks to advances in medicine and healthier lifestyles, people are living longer.
+This chart shows the probability of reaching the ages of 80 or 90 for some who are aged 65 today.
+A 65 year-old couple may be surprised to learn that there is a 56% chance that at least one of them will live another 25 years, reaching the age of 90!

 Many of us have not saved enough

-Investors should start early by saving more, investing with discipline and having a plan for their future.
+Investors should start early by saving more, investing with discipline and have a plan for their future.
+Many people are worried about the risks associated with investing, but not enough about the risks that come with longevity.

 2 .
 CASH ISN’T ALWAYS KING